DavePActian/Vagrant-Vector-Install/README.md

 This package was tested using Vagrant 1.7.4, CentOS 6.7 and Oracle Virtual Box 5.0.4 / Microsoft Azure free trial.

 This package by default uses Oracle Virtual Box as the provider.
 However,  it is also configured to be used with the Microsoft Azure cloud service.
     e.g. vagrant up --provider=azure

 To use the Azure provider 2 addtional Vagrant installs are requiredi.
 Commands are:

     1. vagrant plugin install vagrant-azure
     2. vagrant box add azure https://github.com/msopentech/vagrant-azure/raw/master/dummy.box

 First thing to know is that unlike Virtual Box you can't have a Vagrant file for the Azure provider that works for everyone.
 There are details specific to you and you only these being:

     1. Your Azure Subscription ID;
     2. Your certificate:
         - The .pem file.

-A separate illustrated document is available to guide you through the Azure subscription process and how to setup Azure and the Vagrant file changes required which are related to your personal subscription.
+A separate illustrated word document is available to guide you through the Azure subscription process and how to setup Azure and the Vagrant file changes required which are related to your personal subscription.

 To get your Vector installation up and running: